Lxlp38/MythicScribe/README.md

 # Extension Commands

-* `MythicScribe.addCustomDataset`: Adds a Custom Dataset from either a local path a link
+* `MythicScribe.addCustomDataset`: Adds a Custom Dataset from either a local path or a link
 * `MythicScribe.removeCustomDataset`: Removes one or multiple Custom Datasets
 * `MythicScribe.createBundleDataset`: Creates a Bundle Dataset based on other Custom Datasets you have previously added
 * `MythicScribe.openLogs`: Opens the Extension's logs.
 For debugging purposes